thomasvan/ubuntu16-magento2-nginx-php7/README.md

 http://127.0.0.1:9011
 ```

 You can also SSH to your container on 127.0.0.1:2222.
-The default password is *magento*, and can also be found in .ssh-default-pass.
+See below instructions to get magento and root password.

 ```
 $ ssh -p 2222 magento@127.0.0.1